hai-vr/documentation/docs/changelogs/animator-as-code.md

 - (BREAKING) Replace public readonly fields with properties:
   - Fix inconsistency by replacing public readonly fields with getter-only properties.
   - Add PublicAPI annotation where it was missing.
+- (BREAKING) Make constructors non-public:
+  - Fix inconsistency where constructors were public.

 ## 1.1.0-beta.4 (Planned - Built, not pushed to listing)